 Upper respiratory infections: Drooling can signal an infection of the nose, throat, or sinuses.
 Dogs that live in homes or shelters with other pets have a higher risk.
 Stress is also a factor.
 Only your vet can properly treat an infection.
 But you can take steps to protect your dog: Keep them indoors, away from other pets, and wash your hands between handling different animals.

 You’re the best judge of your dog’s behavior.
-If they are acting strange for more than a day, seem stressed, or are not eating and playing as usual, it’s wise to see a vet.
+If they are acting strange for more than a day, seem stressed, are vomiting, or are not eating and playing as usual, it’s wise to see a vet.